Houston Area

 Downtown Aquarium

-Built in the landmark Houston Fire Station No. 1 and Central Waterworks Building, the 500,000-gallon aquarium offer 300 species of marine life as well as a Spanish galleon and a giant Pacific octopus.
-The Downtown Aquarium offers a popular restaurant and a carousel and Ferris wheel (each with an additional fee).
+Built in the landmark Houston Fire Station No. 1 and Central Waterworks Building, the 500,000-gallon aquarium offers 300 species of marine life, a Spanish galleon, and a giant Pacific octopus.
+The Downtown Aquarium also offers a popular restaurant, a carousel, and a ferris wheel (each with an additional fee).

 Armand Bayou Nature Center